oddbird/advanced-python-preso/slides.rst

    with open('somefile.txt', 'w') as fh:
        fh.write('contents\n')

-And the context manager closes the file for us at the end of the block.
+The context manager closes the file after the block.

 .. note::